BranndonWork/challenge-eng-base-master/challenge-eng-base-master/README.md

     docker-compose exec backend flask load-movielens

 Code changes should trigger live reload of the docker services in the docker containers by way of the volume binds specified in the compose file.

+## Testing

+To run all tests:

+    ./run_all_tests.sh

+To run frontend tests:

+    cd frontend-react
+    ./test.sh

+To run backend tests:

+    cd backend-python
+    ./test.sh